How to Stop Foreclosure

 In many cases, bankruptcy can be a method for stopping foreclosure in its tracks.
 Bankruptcy should always be the last option, but if you are behind on your mortgage payments and have no other way to stay current, filing for Chapter 13 bankruptcy might be a good option.
 Chapter 13 allows homeowners to pay off the late/unpaid payments over a specific length of time.
 The downside is that you’ll have to continue paying your current mortgage payments while paying off the late payments.
 However, if you’re falling behind on payments because of a second or third mortgage, Chapter 13 might help to eliminate payments on those additional mortgages by categorizing them as “unsecured debt.”
 This could help you get back on your feet and keep your house.

 Chapter 7 bankruptcy will not stop foreclosure, but it can stall it for several months.
 It also gives you time to save money, because you can live in your home for free during the bankruptcy process.
 Since Chapter 7 requires the liquidation of your assets, many people decide to begin selling their belongings on their own.
 Craigslist, eBay, and pawn shops are a great way to make extra money from any valuables you might have lying around.

 At TitleMax®, we can help you get money fast.
 We specialize in auto title loans at extremely affordable rates!
 We understand that difficult times are a part of life and that traditional loans are sometimes out of the question.
 With TitleMax®, all credit is accepted and you could be approved right away.
 We are here to help everyone and do not require auto insurance for our loans.
 TitleMax® has been one of the most trusted car title lending companies in the United States since 1998.
 In as little as 30 minutes, we could help you get a loan and get you back on your feet.
-If you have any questions or concerns, please contact us online, by , or phone.
+If you have any questions or concerns, please contact us online, by live chat live chat , or phone.